eser/scabbia2/README.md

-# Skeleton Application for Scabbia2 PHP Framework
+# Scabbia2 Standard Package

+**Scabbia2** is an open source PHP framework project which is currently on planning stage.
+Keep visiting [project homepage](http://scabbiafw.com/) and [repositories](https://github.com/scabbiafw/) for further updates.

-[This project](https://github.com/scabbiafw/scabbia2/) is the skeleton application using [Scabbia2 PHP Framework Code](https://github.com/scabbiafw/scabbia2-fw/) and its bundles.
+[This repository](https://github.com/scabbiafw/scabbia2/) contains the standard package for the framework and its dependencies.
 It is designed to helps you to jump-start developing projects with the Scabbia2 without setting up a configuration from scratch.

 [![Build Status](https://travis-ci.org/scabbiafw/scabbia2.png?branch=master)](https://travis-ci.org/scabbiafw/scabbia2)
 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/scabbiafw/scabbia2/badges/quality-score.png?s=350f4ba6b830721a9a434e6ae1ea44c7b50819ac)](https://scrutinizer-ci.com/g/scabbiafw/scabbia2/)